Harden, Durant star as Nets edge Bucks 125-123

 Durant finished with 30 points, nine rebounds and six assists to give the Nets their fourth straight victory in a game in which two of the East's best went toe-to-toe right down to a tense finish that ended when Khris Middleton missed a potential winning 3-pointer from the corner.

 Harden had 11 points at halftime following his 32-point Nets debut, when he added 14 assists and 12 rebounds.
-But he picked it up in the second half and contributed to the biggest play of the game even when he missed.
+But he picked it up in the second half and contributed to the biggest play of the game.

-He swooped in to grab the rebound of his own 3-pointer that was off with the Nets trailing by two and fired it back out to Durant, who nailed the shot that made it 125-123.
+He swooped in to grab the rebound of his own 3-pointer that was off with the Nets trailing by one and passed to Durant, who nailed the shot that made it 125-123.

 Durant could have put it away but turned it over on the Nets' next possession, but they held on when Middleton's shot was just off from in front of his bench.